exercism/v3/languages/csharp/docs/examples/new-concept-exercise-arrays.md

 ### Step 3: adding other files

 - `.meta/config.json`: metadata for the exercise.
 This includes defining the test file and the solution files, as well as a list of all the tests and the method they are calling.

-See the floating-point-numbers exercise's [config.json file][csharp-meta-config.json] for an example.
+An example file can be found [here][csharp-meta-config.json].

 ### Step 4: updating files